 Rights of a data subject

 The General Data Protection Regulation (GDPR) gives you greater control over your personal data.
-Your rights in relation to your personal data are strengthened and extended by Articles 13 to 22 of the GDPR.
-These rights relate to where your data is being collected and processed by organisations such as Revenue.
+Your rights as a data subject are strengthened and extended by Articles 13 to 22 of the GDPR.
+These relate to how your data is collected and processed by organisations such as Revenue.

 Restriction on data subject’s rights